Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

   <u>Key findings</u>:
   <br />
   <br />
-   - At the 95% confidence level, dirty reviews per listing's impact on days booked out of 90 is insignificant with a p-value of 0.138.
+   -At the 95% confidence level, dirty reviews per listing's impact on days booked out of 90 is insignificant with a p-value of 0.138.
   <br />
   <br />
-   - Overall fit of the model to the data (R²) is 0.126.
+   -Overall fit of the model to the data (R²) is 0.126.
   <br />
   <br />
-   - The beta coefficent of the dirty reviews feature is -0.21 indicating that every dirty review is expected to decrease average days booked out of 90 by 0.21 days.
+   -The beta coefficent of the dirty reviews feature is -0.21 indicating that every dirty review is expected to decrease average days booked out of 90 by 0.21 days.
   <br />
   <br />
   <br />